asyncapi/community/docs/style-guide/inclusive-language.md

 ## 1. Culturally inclusive language

 Certain phrases and words are commonly used in specific regions of the world.
-Avoid avoiding region-specific language in the documentation.
+Avoid using region-specific language in the documentation.
 Some examples of Region Specific Language are -
 - “It’s not rocket science” is commonly used in the USA, and non-US people might not be able to relate to it properly.
 - Phrases written in regional languages instead of English.